Goodyear profit drops 59 pct on higher raw material costs

-(Reuters) - Goodyear Tire & Rubber Co (GT.O), the largest U.S. tire maker, reported a 59 percent drop in third-quarter profit, partly due to higher raw material costs.
+Oct 27 (Reuters) - Goodyear Tire & Rubber Co, the largest U.S. tire maker, reported a 59 percent drop in third-quarter profit, partly due to higher raw material costs.

 The company said it incurred about $12 million in hurricane-related costs in the quarter.